-Bengt Nilsson has been involved in INVISIO Headsets since 2007.
-Prior to joining INVISIO Headsets, he has a long record of experience from executive positions, including Finance Director and Administrative Director for Shurgard Scandinavia and CFO of Vattenfall Division Sales, Sweden.
+Nilson has an economics degree from Stockholm University.
+Nilsson has been with INVISIO Communications since 2007, prior to which he has a long record of experience from executive positions, including Finance Director and Administrative Director for Shurgard Scandinavia, Finance Manager of WASA Försäkring and CFO of Vattenfall Division Sales, Sweden.
 He has also worked as an independent consultant with assignments for companies such for Diligentia AB, where he was CFO/controller, and Carnegie Holding AB.
-He has a degree in Economics from Stockholm University.